0x23/WaveSimulator2D/README.md

 ### Update 1.04.2024

-* A new update with a more flexible scene description is now available.
+* Refactored the code to support a more flexible scene description.
 A simulation scene now consists of a list of objects that add their contribution to the fields.
 They can be combined to build complex and time dependent simulations.
 The refactoring also made the core simulation code even simpler.
 * Added a few new custom colormaps that work well for wave simulations.
 * Added new examples, which should make it easier to understand the usage of the program and how you can setup your own simulations.